Combining two Households

 by Amy Shea, Saint Louis Closet Co.
 Designer

 When my husband (then boyfriend) and I started living together, we basically had two of every household item.
 Two coffee makers, two irons, two ironing boards, and two complete sets of the Harry Potter book series.
+It was definitely going to be a lesson in combining two households.

 We were both in our 30s and had been living on our own for a while.
 When people ask how we figured out what stayed and what was donated or given up, I like to joke that we just got rid of all of his things and kept all of mine.
 But in fact, we just needed to get “our” things organized.